erdemakkuzu/wallet-service/README.md

 H2 in memory database was used in this project.

 Console URL = http://localhost:8080/h2/
+* username = sa
+* password = password
+* data source url = jdbc:h2:file:./data/walletDb

+There is dummy data inside that you can play with after you get the project up and running.
+Data is not lost when you stop and restart the project.
+It persists data under the folder of */data/*

 You can examine the database structure and tables of the project from the diagram above.